finos/common-domain-model/documentation/source/documentation.rst

 The execution primitive does not allow any before state (as marked by the 0 cardinality of the ``before`` attribute) because the current CDM event model only covers post-trade lifecycle events.
 In practice, this execution state represents the conclusion of a pre-trade process, which may be a client order that gets filled or a quote that gets accepted by the client.

-Following that execution, the trade gets confirmed and a legally binding contract is signed between the two executing parties.
+Following that execution, the trade is confirmed and a legally binding contract is signed between the two executing parties.
 In an allocation scenario, the trade would first get split into sub-accounts as designated by one of the executing parties, before a set of legally binding contracts is signed with each of those sub-accounts.

 The ``ContractFormationPrimitive`` represents that transition to the trade state after the trade is confirmed, which results in a ``TradeState`` containing a Trade object that can optionally reference legal documentation.